ghiscoding/excel-builder-vanilla/README.md

 - drop `Lodash` dependency (we now use native JS code)
 - replace `JSZip` dependency with [`fflate`](https://github.com/101arrowz/fflate) which has an ESM build offers better performance.

-This modernization should also provide a huge decrease in the final build size and possibly offer better performance 🚀
+This modernization is providing a huge decrease in the final build size and is offering better performance 🚀

 ## Installation